 Stillness between postures:

 When coming out of a posture, bring yourself to a total stillness, with a calm and smooth breath.
 Don’t fidget, move around, or wipe sweat.
 Fidgeting not only distracts others, it stimulates your sympathetic nervous system, promoting a ‘fight or flight’ response.
-This is great when on the playing soccer or sprinting for the finishing line – but not wanted here.
+This is great when playing soccer or sprinting for the finishing line – but not here.
 Stillness is the key to gaining a calm and focused mind, your ability to listen to your body and your ability to push yourself to your edge.

 Bikram Yoga is sometimes referred to as a “90 minute moving meditation”.
 As you become more experienced with your practice, you will eventually experience this.
 Your practice is all about you and only you and focusing inwards is essential to get the best out of every session.